Daniel-W-Innes/-SYSC3110-Project/docs/UserManual.md

 	* Click a valid location to move the piece to that location
 	* To exit the game, close the game window
 	* To reset the game, press the "Reset" button
+	* To get a hint, press the "Hint" button.
+The piece that the hint is being applied to is highlighted in red, and the point it should move to is highlighted in yellow.
+The piece that the hint refers to still needs to be clicked after receiving the hint to move it
+	* To undo a move, press the "Undo" button
+	* To redo a move, press the "Redo" button
+	* To change the level, press the "Change Level" button and enter a number level
 	* Keep entering moves until you win the game, or get bored